att47/pa1-pipeline/README.md

 ## Why PA-1?

 Pennsylvania's 1st congressional district is one of the most competitive swing districts in the country.
-Covering the eastern half of Bucks County and a slice of Montgomery County — suburban Philadelphia territory — it has been a Democratic target since the 2018 blue wave reshaped Pennsylvania's map.
+Covering the eastern half of Bucks County and a slice of Montgomery County, it has been a Democratic target since the 2018 blue wave reshaped Pennsylvania's map.

 Republican incumbent Brian Fitzpatrick has held the seat since 2017, winning by narrow margins in both 2022 and 2024 against Democrat Ashley Ehasz.
 With Fitzpatrick consistently outrunning the top of the Republican ticket in a district where Biden and Harris performed well, PA-1 is a prime 2026 pickup opportunity.
 The key question is which specific precincts are trending Democratic and how much room remains to grow turnout.